Release Date Change

 - The 2013 remake of Carrie was pushed back from March to October of that year.
 The studio's explanation was that releasing a big horror movie around Halloween made more sense than releasing it in March; director Kimberly Peirce's explanation was that the Sandy Hook massacre necessitated the change.

 - Muppets from Space was intended to be released around February 2000, but Sony wanted it to be one of their big summer movies for 1999, giving the film less time to advertise.

-- The Interview was planned to be released on Christmas Day 2014, but it is now indefinitely shelved after computer hacks and terrorist threats, probably from North Korea due to its plot about assassinating Kim Jon-Un, targeted Sony Pictures — and by extension, America — with retaliation should the movie be released.
+- The Interview was planned to be released on Christmas Day 2014, but it is now indefinitely shelved after computer hacks and terrorist threats, apparently from North Korea (due to its plot about assassinating Kim Jong-Un) targeting Sony Pictures — and all theaters that dared to screen the film — with retaliation should it be released.

 - Star Trek was originally supposed to premiere on September 15, 1966, as shown in this surviving NBC promo.
 The week of September 12-18 was planned to be the premiere week of the 1966-67 season across all three networks, but NBC (in an effort to get a leg up on the competition) pushed several shows, including Star Trek, to air a week in advance (as can be seen in this surviving advertisement◊ from TV Guide).
 As a result, Star Trek premiered on September 8 - or, in Canada, on September 6.
 (CTV had been planning to air Star Trek on the 13th and simply pushed it up a week when NBC did.)

 - An episode of Haven was originally going to air in December 2012, but it was pulled in in light of the Sandy Hook shooting due to the episode featuring high school violence and later aired the following month.

 - The première of 24 was originally going to be on October 30, 2001, but was put back a week as a result of 9/11.